Workstations & Software

 Geographic Information Systems (GIS)

 The UO Libraries provide access to ArcMap/ArcGIS and a variety of datasets, available for download.
-ArcMap/ArcGIS is installed on the library's academic workstations.
+ArcMap/ArcGIS is installed on the library's academic workstations and is available for download on student Windows computers.
 For further information, see the page on GIS services, or contact UO Libraries' Map and Aerial Photography Library.